hasura/promptql-mcp/README.md

 ```

 To find your Python path, run:

 ```bash
 which python  # On macOS/Linux
 where python  # On Windows
 ```

-4. Restart Claude Desktop
+4. Restart Claude Desktop or Cursor
-5. Chat with Claude and use natural language to query your data
+5. Chat with Claude/Cursor and use natural language to query your data

 ### Example Prompts for Claude